 An initial 30 minute consultation over the phone or Zoom is free.
 After that, I offer rental assistance for a tiered hourly fee in South East VA including admin time like communication with those looking for a rental or the landlords/agents of prospective properties that they've inquired about, transit, & showings.
 For those that desire it, I can also provide area tours as I did in my previous work with Go Destination Services.
 That said, most renters who don't have their company paying for relocation assistance (as was the case with my work with GO) opt-out of paying a Realtor to help them find a rental property & choose instead to find one on their own.
 Note that if I am working with a renter for more than 10 hrs, prices go up by 25%.
 If my work with a renter goes beyond 20 hrs, prices go up 50% from the original amount.
 My primary focus is for sales, not rental assistance, & so I must limit my time with that.
 Conversely, if the total time you need is less than an hr, I'll waive my hourly fee.

-Here are the tiers for the first 10 hrs not including any finders fee (sometimes paid by landlords/property managers- not an extra fee tenants have to pay me) if applicable:
+Here are the tiers for the first 10 hrs not including any finders fee (sometimes paid by landlords/property managers & would be credited towards what you would need to pay me) if applicable:

 $75/hr - Final rental price at or below $1,000